Best monocular 2024: Spot the top models on the market

 The bottom line

-🔎 Apexel 36x super zoom monocular/smartphone lens: Think of it as a small telescope with a fixed zoom of 36x.
-When it comes to zooming in, using a clip-on lens with superior optics, such as this monocular made of BaK-4 glass with roof prisms, is a far superior option compared to digital zoom. ★★★½
+🔎 Apexel 36x super zoom monocular/smartphone lens Think of it as a small telescope with a fixed zoom of 36x.
+Using a clip-on lens with superior optics such as this monocular is a far superior option compared to digital zoom. ★★★½

 The Apexel 36x super zoom is a multi-purpose lens that can be used as both a monocular and a telephoto lens for your smartphone camera.
 It's also one of the most affordable options on our list.

-Apexel offers a solution to the limitations of smartphone cameras that often suffer from degraded image quality with digital zoom.
-Their compact telescope attachment easily clips onto your smartphone lens, enabling you to capture high-quality photos and videos of distant objects.
+The Apexel is a great solution to the limitations of smartphone cameras, which often suffer from degraded image quality when using the digital zoom.
+This compact telescope attachment easily clips onto your smartphone lens, enabling you to capture high-quality photos and videos of distant objects.
 This proves endlessly useful for content creators, wildlife enthusiasts and anyone interested in shooting sports, concerts or celestial bodies like the moon.

 Swipe to scroll horizontally